13 Ich bin ein Berliner

 “Would this be it?” he asked himself.

 The look of sheer desperation on his face showed her the child in the man for a brief moment.
-It was his trump card, if only he’d known.
+Was this my trump card Magda or were your thoughts somewhere else on that morning?
+You are the secretive one.
+I suppose I will never know the real answer to that question.

 “We could meet at the Gedachtniskirche tomorrow at the same time,” she suggested as he appeared lost for words.